 The need for real-time network traffic monitoring in today’s intelligent data center has become compelling.
 Data center network administrators need to gain better visibility of their networks, optimize the performance of mission-critical applications and, more importantly, secure their networks.
 Optical traffic access point (TAP) cassettes are hardware tools that allow you to monitor your network, which make a 100% copy of your network’s data allowing your monitoring tools to see every bit, byte and packet.
-In fact, TAP cassettes are one of the most efficient ways to monitor traffic and network link quality in data center and telecom carrier networks.
-Have you ever used this kind of device in your network?
-Let’s get close to TAP cassettes together in this article.
+In fact, optical TAP is one of the most efficient ways to monitor traffic and network link quality in data center and telecom carrier networks.
+Have you ever used fiber optic tap in your network?
+Let’s get close to passive network TAP together in this article.

-Optical TAP is an access point install in networks that provides real-time monitoring of ports.
+Optical TAP is an access point installed in networks that provides real-time monitoring of ports.
 Typically, the data is used to monitor for security threats, performance issues, and optimization of the network.
-Optical TAP cassette is a passive device that integrates TAP functionality into cable patching system, which requires no power of its own and does not actively interact with other components of the network.
-Instead of two switches or routers connecting directly to each other, the optical TAP cassette sits between the two endpoint devices connected directly to each of them.
+Optical TAP is a passive device that integrates TAP functionality into cable patching system, which requires no power of its own and does not actively interact with other components of the network.
+Instead of two switches or routers connecting directly to each other, the optical TAP sits between the two endpoint devices connected directly to each of them.
 Then traffic is copied and once the traffic is tapped, the copy can be used for any sort of monitoring, security, or analytical use.
-Thus, TAP cassettes are a key component of any visibility system.
+Thus, fiber optic TAP is a key component of any visibility system.

 Optical fiber is designed to send light from a transceiver through a thin glass cable to a receiver on the other end.
-Instead of connecting directly to each other, each of the two endpoint nodes (switches, routers, database, etc) are connected to network ports on the TAP cassette.
-A TAP cassette usually integrates both network ports and monitoring ports in a module and it includes an optical splitter, which “splits” off a percentage of the input power and sends it to a monitoring device.
-As shown in the figure below, we can connect the TAP cassette to the Switch X and Switch Y via network ports and connect TAP cassette to monitoring device via monitoring ports.
+Instead of connecting directly to each other, each of the two endpoint nodes (switches, routers, database, etc) are connected to network ports on the optical TAP cassette.
+An optical TAP usually integrates both network ports and monitoring ports in a module and it includes an optical splitter, which “splits” off a percentage of the input power and sends it to a monitoring device.
+As shown in the figure below, we can connect the optical TAP to the Switch X and Switch Y via network ports and connect optical TAP to monitoring device via monitoring ports.

-By using the splitter, we can see that a part of TX data of Switch X transmits to RX of Switch Y and another part of TX data of Switch X transmits to monitor.
+With the splitter, we can see that a part of TX data of Switch X transmits to RX of Switch Y and another part of TX data of Switch X transmits to monitor.
 Similarly, a part of TX data of Switch Y transmits to RX of Switch X and another part of TX data of Switch Y transmits to monitor.
 The monitored traffic is thus separated into two transmit (TX-only) signals, one copy from endpoint A (Switch X), and one copy from endpoint B (Switch Y).
-The proportional share of light for each path (transmit to network and monitor) is known as the split ratio.
-The split ratio is written as a combination of two percentages.
-The first number is designated as the network percentage.
-The second number is the monitor percentage.
-They always add up to 100 percent.
-For example, a common split ratio for traditional 1Gb short-range links is 70/30, where 70% of the light continues to the network and 30% is allocated to the monitor port.

-How to Connect an Optical TAP Cassette in Your Network?
+How to Connect an Optical TAP in Your Network?

-Before you connect the fiber optic cable into a TAP cassette, make sure that the TAP cassette characteristics is compatible with the cables.
-At present, TAP cassettes are mainly available in LC and MTP two port types.
-Take the MTP TAP cassette for example, and following steps below to connect an optical TAP cassette to your network:
+Before you connect the fiber optic cable into an optical TAP, make sure that the network TAP characteristics is compatible with the cables.
+At present, network TAP is mainly available in LC and MTP two port types.
+Take the MTP network TAP for example, and following steps below to connect an optical TAP cassette to your network:

 1.Connect MTP network port to switch A using a MTP cable.